You and your physician have decided that a treatment with Provenge® is advisable.

 Side effects during your procedure may include a tingling sensation and being cold during the donation.
 Tingling can be reduced and/or eliminated by eating healthy, extra calcium rich, low fat meals 2-3 days before your procedure.
 Calcium rich foods include yogurt, ice cream, cottage cheese, calcium fortified orange juice and green leafy vegetables such as broccoli and spinach.
 Heated blankets will be provided to ensure you are comfortable during the process.
 Most people will feel tired after the procedure, so having someone drive you home is recommended.

 Wear loose-fitting clothing for your procedure.
 Shirts should have sleeves that can be easily rolled up above the elbow.
 If your physician has placed a central venous catheter, wear a loose button down shirt to provide access to your shoulder area.
 Sweat pants with a stretchy waistband are recommended.
 Once your procedure begins and until it ends, you will not be able to walk to the restroom (procedure will be 3-5 hours).
 Unless you have a venous catheter, you will also not be able to bend your arms.
 Should you need to urinate during your collection procedure, one of our staff or a member of your family can privately assist you with a urinal in the donor bed.
 As a precautionary measure, you may choose to wear a disposable undergarment (such as Depends).

 The blood components we have collected are sent to a Dendreon laboratory for processing.
 Once this is completed, the treated cells are sent to your physician so they can be returned to you through transfusion.

-If you have any questions or concerns, please contact the Special Donations Department at The Blood Connection at 864-255-5005, ext.3208.
+If you have any questions or concerns, please contact Rhonda Mack in the Special Donations Department at The Blood Connection at (864) 421-9619.